DEDICATED TO MOVIES THAT FUEL DREAMS AND FEED IMAGINATION

 As a time capsule vision of late 70s chic, Eyes of Laura Mars is perfection (although the once-daring photos at the center of the plot look almost quaint by today's standards), which only adds to my overall enjoyment of a film that, for all its faults, continues to fascinate and entertain me through repeated viewings.
 Still, given the relative kinky cleverness of the premise, I might wish that the film's potential was better realized in the script.
 I don't usually need everything spelled out for me, but it does nag at one to have interesting ideas introduced and never expanded upon.

-In the end, perhaps these kind of questions don't ultimately matter in a film so preoccupied with visual style.
+In the end, perhaps these kinds of questions don't ultimately matter in a film so preoccupied with visual style.

 What I do know is that Eyes of Laura Mars has been one of my favorite films for the last 33 years.